-Monitoring wells NES2799A and B, NES2800A and B, NES2801, NES2802, NES2783A and B, NES2804A, B, and C and NES2785 will be sampled on a quarterly basis.
-It is noted that only NES2800A and NES2804A currently show the low pH water and elevated concentrations due to the September 2009 breach event.
-Both wells pump dry when current sampling occurs due to the limited transmissivity at both sites
+Monitoring wells NES2799A and B, NES2800B, NES2801, NES2802, NES2803A and B, NES2804B, and C and NES2805 will be sampled on a semi-annual basis.
+NES2800A and NES2804A currently show low pH water and elevated concentrations of TDS and metals due to the September 2009 breach event and will continue to be sampled quarterly.
+Both wells pump dry when current sampling occurs due to the limited transmissivity at both sites.

 KUC's Groundwater Characterization and Monitoring Plan (GCMP), as updated, and associated Standard Operating Procedures (SOPs), as updated, will be followed for all water quality sampling and water level measurements.
 The GCMP has been approved by the DWQ and is updated on an annual basis.
 Procedures for documentation and sample handling, equipment maintenance and decontamination, quality control sampling, field measurements, and groundwater sampling are detailed in the SOPs.
-All water quality analyses will be conducted by Kennecott Environmental Laboratory or another state-certified environmental laboratory.
+All water quality analyses will be conducted by Kennecott Environmental Laboratory or another statecertified environmental laboratory.